amatiash/rust-bootcamp-microservices/Stage 2.md

         - name: Install sshpass
           run: sudo apt-get install sshpass

-        - name: Copy docker-compose.yml to droplet
+        - name: Copy docker-compose.yml to EC2 instance
-          run: sshpass -v -p ${{ secrets.DROPLET_PASSWORD }} scp -o StrictHostKeyChecking=no docker-compose.yaml root@${{ vars.DROPLET_IP }}:~
+          run: sshpass -v -p ${{ secrets.EC2_PASSWORD }} scp -o StrictHostKeyChecking=no docker-compose.yaml ubuntu@${{ vars.EC2_IP }}:~
     ```
     Next we install `sshpass` to help manage ssh sessions.
-Then use `scp` to transfer a copy of `docker-compose.yaml` to our droplet.
+Then use `scp` to transfer a copy of `docker-compose.yaml` to our EC2 instance.
 This single file contains all the information needed to build and run our Dockerized app.

     ```yaml
         - name: Deploy
           uses: appleboy/ssh-action@master
           with:
-            host: ${{ vars.DROPLET_IP }}
+            host: ${{ vars.EC2_IP }}
-            username: root
+            username: ubuntu
-            password: ${{ secrets.DROPLET_PASSWORD }}
+            password: ${{ secrets.EC2_PASSWORD }}
             script: |
             cd ~
             docker-compose down
             docker-compose pull
             docker-compose up -d
     ```
-    Finally we ssh into our droplet and deploy the docker containers.
+    Finally we ssh into our EC2 instance and deploy the docker containers.

 5. Update Github Secrets & Variables

-    You may have noticed that the new `.github/workflow/prod.yml` file has some variables in it (ex: `vars.DROPLET_IP` and `secrets.DROPLET_PASSWORD`).
+    You may have noticed that the new `.github/workflow/prod.yml` file has some variables in it (ex: `vars.EC2_IP` and `secrets.EC2_PASSWORD`).
 These secrets & variables will need to be defined inside your GitHub repo for the workflow to succeed.

     Secrets are encrypted variables that you can create for a repository.
 Secrets are available to use in GitHub Actions workflows.